jfecher/ante-website/content/docs/roadmap.md

 - [x] Product and sum (struct and enum) type definitions
 - [ ] Type aliases
 - [x] Type annotations
+- [x] Kind inference
 - [x] Implicits
   - [x] `implicit` local variables
   - [x] `implicit` parameters
   - [x] Querying implicit values required for a function call
-  - [x] Calling implicit functions in scope for their return value (required for traits)
+  - [x] Calling implicit functions in scope for their return value (implicits like `eq_maybe` are functions since they require other implicits as parameters)
-    - [ ] Check to ensure only `pure` implicit functions can be called
+    - [ ] Check to ensure only pure implicit functions can be called
+      - This was the original design but has been made more difficult by the move to capabilities
 - [x] Trait sugar to create a dictionary type of the required functions
 - [x] Trait impl sugar for implicit values which is an instantiation of the trait type
 - [ ] Row polymorphic struct types